 | Above $197,300 | 32% / 35% / 37% |

-These brackets are marginal โ only the income within each band is taxed at that rate.
-If your income exceeds $200,000 ($250,000 for joint filers), an additional 0.9% Medicare surtax applies to the excess.
+These brackets are marginal, so only the income inside each band gets taxed at that band's rate.
+Income above $200,000 (or $250,000 for joint filers) also picks up an additional 0.9% Medicare surtax on the excess.

-Use the Federal Income Tax Calculator to handle bracket math automatically, especially if you have multiple income sources or are filing jointly.
+The Federal Income Tax Calculator handles this bracket math for you, which helps if you have several income sources or are filing jointly.

 Step 4: Apply Tax Credits

-Credits reduce your tax bill dollar-for-dollar โ far more valuable than deductions of the same size.
+Credits cut your tax bill dollar for dollar.
+That makes them worth more than a deduction of the same size.

 Key credits for 2026:

-- Child Tax Credit โ $2,000 per qualifying child under 17; up to $1,700 refundable as the Additional Child Tax Credit
+- Child Tax Credit: $2,000 per qualifying child under 17, with up to $1,700 refundable as the Additional Child Tax Credit

-- American Opportunity Credit โ up to $2,500 per year for the first four years of college; 40% refundable
+- American Opportunity Credit: up to $2,500 per year for the first four years of college, 40% of which is refundable

-Subtract the total of all applicable credits from your tax liability.
-The result is your net tax owed.
+Subtract the total of every credit you qualify for from your tax liability, and you're left with your net tax owed.

 Step 5: Compare Tax Owed to Withholding

-Look at Box 2 of every W-2 you received โ that figure shows the federal income tax your employer withheld.
-Add any estimated payments you made during the year.
+Check Box 2 on every W-2 you received.
+That's the federal income tax your employer already withheld.
+Add any estimated payments you made during the year to that figure.

-Refund or balance due = net tax owed โ total payments
+Refund or balance due = net tax owed minus total payments

-A negative result means a refund.
-A positive result means you owe that amount by April 15.
+A negative result means a refund is coming.
+A positive one means you'll owe that amount by April 15.

 Step 6: Adjust Your W-4 Going Forward

-A large refund signals that you are over-withholding.
-While it feels good to get a lump sum in April, you are essentially giving the IRS a zero-interest loan.
+A large refund is a sign you're over-withholding.
+It feels good to see a lump sum land in April, but that money sat with the IRS for a year earning you nothing.

-- Balance due โ Increase your withholding on line 4(c) of a new W-4, or make quarterly estimated payments if the shortfall comes from self-employment or investment income.
+If you're getting a large refund, run the W-4 Withholding Calculator and lower your withholding so more of that money shows up in each paycheck instead.
+If you owe a balance, raise your withholding on line 4(c) of a new W-4, or start quarterly estimated payments if the shortfall comes from self-employment or investment income.

 Key Takeaways

-Estimating your refund is a four-part exercise: calculate your gross income, subtract deductions to get taxable income, apply the tax brackets, then subtract credits and withholding.
-Most of the complexity sits in steps 3 and 4, which is why the Federal Income Tax Calculator and Tax Refund Estimator exist.
-Run the numbers mid-year so you still have time to file a revised W-4 before December.
+Estimating your refund comes down to four moves: total your gross income, subtract deductions to reach taxable income, run the brackets, then subtract credits and withholding.
+Steps 3 and 4 carry most of the complexity, which is exactly why the Federal Income Tax Calculator and Tax Refund Estimator exist.
+Do this mid-year rather than in April.
+You'll still have time to file a revised W-4 before December.